SumeghaGodara/snakemake/basic_tutorial.md

 ```
 ![Rstudio](/img/rstudio1.png)

+# Background

+The genome of a living organism encodes its hereditary information.
+It serves as a blueprint for proteins, which form living cells, carry information and drive chemical reactions.
+DNA sequencing, producing gigabytes of data from a single biological sample (e.g. a biopsy of some tissue).
+For technical reasons, DNA sequencing cuts the DNA of a sample into millions of small pieces, called reads.
+In order to recover the genome of the sample, one has to map these reads against a known reference genome (e.g., the human one obtained during the famous human genome project).
+This task is called read mapping.

 # Getting started - your first Snakefile

 - Create a new text file (`File`, `New File`, `Text file`) and write: